-3.5.1 VEEC batch checks
+4.5.1.
+VEEC validation checks

 Once VEECs are created in the VEU Registry and the certificate creation fees paid, the commission assesses and validates VEEC claims for registration.
 Automated checks, manual checks, and desktop audits of the VEEC creation information are conducted as part of this process.